Tap…tap…tap

 The mustela finished tapping on the tablet, then slid it toward her before turning the screen around.

 "Its just a couple hundred."
-The mustela said, waiting for her input.

-Sierra dragged her finger across the screen until she couldn't scroll any farther, not even pretending to read the terms and conditions before signing away and tapping accept.
-The screen flipped to another window immediately—another paywall.
-She willed it forward and an outline popped up with a string of numbers at the top.
+Sienna dragged her finger across the screen until it would not scroll any farther, not even pretending to read the terms and conditions before signing and tapping accept.
+The screen flipped to another window immediately.

-The mustela dragged the tablet back his way while the librei stepped aside, giving the metal door behind him a heavy bang.
+The Mustela dragged the tablet back his way while the Librei stepped aside, giving the metal door behind him a heavy bang.

-A handful of guards lounged around in outfits identical to the librei behind her.
+A handful of guards lounged around in outfits identical to the Librei behind her.
 To her left, a small band played calmly, their music blending into the chatter of the patrons scattered throughout.

 clnk—!